srijarkoroy/captcha-solver-001/README.md

-# Simple Captcha Solver
+# SVG Captcha Solver

+A minimal web application that generates and validates captchas using SVG.

 ## Summary

-This is a minimal web application that presents a simple captcha to the user and checks if the input matches the generated captcha.
+This project provides a simple captcha solver implemented with HTML, CSS, and JavaScript.
+The captcha is rendered using SVG, adding a layer of complexity to prevent bot access.

 ## Setup

-1. Save the `index.html`, `main.js`, and `style.css` files in the same directory.
+1. Clone this repository.
 2. Open `index.html` in your web browser.

 ## Usage

-1. A captcha will be displayed on the page.
+1. The application displays an SVG captcha.
-2. Enter the captcha text in the input field.
+2. Enter the characters from the image into the input field.
 3. Click the "Submit" button.
-4. A message will indicate whether the captcha was entered correctly.
+4. The application will display whether the captcha was entered correctly.

 ## License